 Normally there would have been little reason for a psychology major even to meet him.
 Department chairs taught a reduced class load, and generally they taught only the more advanced classes, which non-English majors would not be likely to take.
 But Lynn–the eventual Mrs. Lavezzi–was his secretary, and somehow my path to and from classes frequently took me past her desk.
 Lou would have been justified in discouraging me from loitering around while she was working, but he showed great patience.
 Eventually we had a few conversations, and I found myself employed for a few weeks over the summer helping pack and unpack the English Department, which was moved out temporarily while their offices were renovated.

 In my sophomore year, I found myself in a required English class taught in the evening by a part-time teacher.
-It was the kind of class selected by non-majors to meet a requirement, and attitudes were generally about what you would expect.
+It was the kind of class selected by non-majors to meet a requirement, and attitudes were generally about as grumpy as you would expect.
 The teacher had two sections on different nights, one routine and one rebellious, and I was enrolled in the rebellious one.
-The teacher wasn’t getting any complaints about the other section, but some students in mine were raising hell about the teacher.1 The teacher was being accused of incompetence, but to me it seemed to be simply a clash of wills between the teacher and some vocal students in the class.
+The department wasn’t getting any complaints about the other section, but some students in mine were raising hell about the teacher.1 The teacher was being accused of incompetence, but to me it seemed to be simply a clash of wills between the teacher and some vocal students in the class.
 Lou called me into his office one day to ask for my impressions of the teacher.
-I told him that I had no complaints about the teacher’s methods, knowledge, or expectations, but that I found the classroom atmosphere toxic and would appreciate the opportunity to finish the semester in the teacher’s other section–a request which he granted.
+I told him that I had no complaints about the teacher’s methods, knowledge, or expectations, but that I found the classroom atmosphere toxic and would appreciate the opportunity to transfer to the teacher’s other section–a request which he granted.
 The teacher kept his assignment to teach both sections.

-I met several English teachers, especially the younger ones, socially through Lynn, and I enjoyed my English classes. by the end of sophomore year I had become convinced that a teaching license in English (called a “certificate” then) would be a good idea.
+I met several English teachers socially, especially the younger ones, through Lynn, and I enjoyed my English classes. by the end of sophomore year I had become convinced that a teaching license in English (called a “certificate” then) would be a good idea.
 (More reason to hang around the English offices!)
-To accomplish that in four years, every class during my junior and senior years would be selected to meet some requirement either for graduation or teacher licensing; I would need to schedule my courses with great precision, AND attend classes through the summer after my junior year.
+To accomplish that in four years, there would be no electives: every class during my junior and senior years would be selected to meet some requirement either for graduation or teacher licensing.
+I would need to schedule my courses with great precision, AND still attend classes through the summer after my junior year.

 It wasn’t until spring of my junior year that I finally took a class from Lou.
-It was an evening class in poetics (required for the teaching license).
+It was an evening class in poetics, required for the teaching license.
 He was soft-spoken, not flamboyant; but he clearly loved the subject, and that enthusiasm rubbed off on us.
-He had a wicked sense of humor and would sometimes liven up the class with a humorous limerick or other poem to demonstrate that particular poetic genre.
+He had a wicked sense of humor and would sometimes liven up the class with a humorous limerick or other poem to demonstrate poetry’s capacity for humor.

 That spring, there was great excitement about the television premiere of the 1931 film Dracula.2 The class met in a room with windows facing the quad, and we were used to hearing noises from the dorms.
 On a warm night just after we had all seen the film, suddenly though the open window came the sound of a shriek, interrupting a passage Lou was reading aloud.
 We were all a bit startled; but without missing a beat, he looked up from the passage, and in a perfect imitation of Bela Lugosi’s accent, spoke one of Dracula’s famous lines from the film: “Leesen to them, the children of the night; vhat music they make!”
 Needless to say, the line broke us all up.